-My main problem with the use of the word “cheating” when it comes to drawing, painting, and to creating botanical illustrations, is the effect it has on those starting out, on beginners.
+My main problem with the use of the word “cheating” is the effect it has on those starting out, on beginners.

 If paralyses them.
-They’re often so afraid that they’re doing it wrong, that they’re cheating, that they’re going to be frowned on.
+They’re often so afraid that they’re doing it wrong.
+They fear they’re cheating, that they’re going to be frowned on.